auntyellow/units/independent.md

 where *ε*<sub>r</sub> is the relative permittivity (≥ 1) and *χ*<sub>e</sub> is the electric susceptibility (≥ 0).

-Let's introduce another constant *λ* in Coulomb's law and Gauss's law:
+Let's introduce a coefficient *λ* in Coulomb's law and Gauss's law:

 <img src="https://latex.codecogs.com/gif.latex?F=\frac{{\lambda}q_1q_2}{4\pi\varepsilon_0r^2}">